Emergence of power laws in hierarchical dynamics on multi-level graphs: Introduction

 \section{Introduction}

-The study of complex systems has revealed that macroscopic observables often display heavy‐tailed statistics, notably power‐law distributions, which signal the presence of long‐range correlations and critical phenomena \cite{bak2013nature, albert2002statistical}.
-In the context of interaction networks, such distributions have been linked to scale‐free topologies and self‐organized criticality, as exemplified by the Barabási–Albert model of network growth \cite{barabasi1999emergence} and sandpile models on lattices \cite{dhar2006theoretical}.
-New empirical analyses \cite{newman2005power, boccaletti2014structure} further suggest that understanding the structure and dynamics of real‐world networks is indispensable for predicting extreme events, ranging from large‐magnitude earthquakes to systemic failures in infrastructural systems.
+The power law distributions have been considered a fingerprint of complexity in the framework of complex system Physics since they can be related to the presence of critical phenomena and long‐range correlations~\cite{bak2013nature, albert2002statistical}.
+In the context of interaction networks, such distributions have been linked to scale‐free topologies and self‐organized criticality, as exemplified by the Barabási–Albert model of network growth~\cite{barabasi1999emergence} and sandpile models on lattices~\cite{dhar2006theoretical}.
+But the power law distributions emerge also when one considers dynamical systems on networks, such as in mobility models on transport networks~\cite{zhao2015,umemoto2018}.
+Empirical analyses~\cite{newman2005power, boccaletti2014structure} further suggest that understanding the structure and dynamics of real‐world networks is indispensable for predicting extreme events, ranging from large‐magnitude earthquakes to systemic failures in infrastructural systems.

-Railway transportation networks constitute a paradigmatic example of engineered complex systems, where heterogeneous agents (trains) navigate a shared infrastructure under constraints imposed by scheduling, priority rules, and operational policies.
-Empirical investigations have documented non‐Gaussian delay distributions across various national networks, with pronounced heavy tails for commuter and regional services \cite{buchel2020empirical}.
-Such findings have motivated the development of stochastic and queuing‐based models aiming to reproduce observed delay statistics \cite{monechi2018complex, gonzalez2008understanding, lian2023bi}.
-However, prevailing approaches often assume intricate interaction kernels or detailed timetable dependencies, leaving open the question of whether simple hierarchical rules suffice to generate power‐law behavior.

-In this work, we propose and analyze a minimal hierarchical framework in which agents are assigned to one of two priority classes, namely high‐speed versus local services, and interact solely through queue‐discipline rules at network bottlenecks.
-Travel time fluctuations are modeled via a Laplacian noise term whose parameters are inferred from empirical data.
-We show that such a simple scheme naturally yields power‐law delay distributions for low‐priority trains, without invoking complex network topologies or critical tuning of parameters.

-To validate our theoretical predictions, we calibrate a queue‐dynamics model using performance metrics from the Italian railway system and compare its output against delay data collected from both Italian and German networks.
-We further explore how operational policies, particularly delay‐compensation thresholds linked to passenger‐refund eligibility, imprint characteristic cut‐offs in the tail distributions.
-Our results highlight that simple hierarchical interactions and policy‐driven rules can play a central role in shaping complex statistical patterns in infrastructural networks.

-By elucidating the mechanisms through which minimal priority‐based hierarchies engender emergent heavy tails in delay statistics, this study contributes to a deeper understanding of complexity in engineered systems and offers practical insights into the design of operational policies for resilience enhancement.